 As the official charity partner of NHS Lothian, we have an important role to play in providing additional support to our colleagues during these challenging times.
-Through our NHS Lothian COVID-19 Appeal we have been able to provide funding to cover accommodation costs for staff while they respond to the Coronavirus situation, helping to reduce any financial strain and additional stress.
+Thanks to generous donations to our NHS Lothian COVID-19 Appeal and grants from NHS Charities Together, we have been able to provide funding to cover accommodation costs for staff while they respond to the Coronavirus pandemic, helping to reduce any financial strain and additional stress.

 One of our colleagues, who asked to remain anonymous, advised that her husband and mother (who lives apart from them) are both in the high risk category for COVID-19 so she made the difficult decision to stay away from home to protect them.
 Whilst support with accommodation costs has helped reduce the financial strain, she also outlines the emotional impact that staying away from her family is having.

 “Due to the nature of my work as a theatre nurse and anaesthetic assistant, I am exposed to procedures which have a high risk for infection.
 This would put both my husband and my mother at greater risk of COVID-19 exposure if I lived with them.